equinor/ert/docs/rst/manual/data_types/index.rst

 In general, the first keyword on each line in the parameter configuration file defines a key, which when found in the template file enclosed in '<' and '>', is replaced with a value.
 The rest of the line defines a prior distribution for the key.
-See Prior distributions available in enkf for a list of available prior distributions.
+See Prior distributions available in ERT for a list of available prior distributions.
 The various prior distributions available for the ``GEN_KW`` keyword are here :ref:`prior distributions available in ERT
 <prior_distributions>`